http://WhatisTaxed.com: Data-mining the Tax Code

 Ignorance of the law is no excuse.

-1. Search the regulations using the government's own search engine.Use the Government Printing Office.
-The CFR search tool will find a specific regulation. *The Electronic-CFR is the GPO's user-friendly search engine. http://ecfr.gpoaccess.gov
+1. Search the regulations using the government's own search engine.Use the Government Printing Office search tool to find a specific regulation.

-If all income is either taxable or excluded, which section in the CFR prescribes the difference? (i.e. Where is "excluded income" separated or distinguished from "taxable income"?)
+If income is either taxable or excluded, where does tax law prescribe the difference between taxable income and excluded income? (i.e. Where is "excluded income" separated from "taxable income"?)

 Find every section with the required "code-words":